protesilaos/my-website/_commentary/2022-08-04-book-suggestions-greek-mythology.md

 So yeah, good luck researching this topic further.
 Feel welcome to share any findings.
 I, too, am interested to learn more about the subject.

+## Annex with book suggestions

+After I published the above, I received an email with some book suggestions.
+I am quoting it with permission, while keeping the identity of my correspondent private:

+> Over the past few years I have read a few interesting books on that
+> matter which might of be interest.
+>
+> I do not know about their accuracy (at the least they seem somewhat well
+> researched) and are retellings of the original myths in a more
+> contemporary way:
+>
+> - Stephen Fry: Mythos-The Greek Myths Retold
+> - Stephen Fry: Heroes-Mortals and Monsters, Quests and Adventures
+> - Homer/Emily Wilson: The Odyssey
+>
+> Stephen Fry also has out a third book "Troy" which obviously is on the
+> topic of Troy, I haven't though read it as of know.
+>
+> As said, I'm not sure about the accuracy of those retellings but at
+> the least they had been able to give an overview of those myths and
+> are entertaining in a way as they are written in a more "contemporary
+> language".

+And here is the relevant part of my comment to it:

+They look promising.
+Accuracy is always tricky with translations of this sort.
+It is up to the reader to not take everything at face value.

+There is the variant of one myth, for example, which is often referred to as "ancient Greek" even though it is Roman in origin: the origin story of Medusa.
+In the original ancient Greek sources Medusa is always a monster.
+There is no nuanced backstory.
+In the Roman version of later centuries as expressed by Ovid, she is a chaste priestess who gets raped by Neptune (Roman variant of Poseidon) and is then penalised for it by Minerva (Roman variant of Athena).
+Minerva converts Medusa to the monster we know as punishment for her losing her virginity.
+I cannot understand why the goddess of wisdom, out of all archetypes, would be the one to lack basic judgement over who the victim is in the case of a rape, but I digress.
+The point is that this backstory is not "ancient Greek", strictly speaking.
+There may be more like it, hence the need to not take things at face value.